The Princess Bride (novel): Adaptations

 In 1982 Ray Harryhausen was approached by British producer Milton Subotsky, who had written a script based on the novel.
 Harryhausen liked the book but found too many problems with the screenplay.
 He and Subotsky worked together in an attempt to create a new script, but eventually gave up.

 The book was adapted into a 1987 feature film directed by Rob Reiner from a screenplay written by Goldman himself.

 Goldman partnered with Adam Guettel to create a musical version of the story with Goldman writing the book and Guettel writing the music, but the two parted ways on the project when Goldman demanded 75% of the author's royalties, though Guettel was writing both the music and the lyrics.
 Guettel's score was nearly complete, but it is unlikely to be heard beyond an orchestral suite performed at the Hollywood Bowl in 2006.

 In November 2013, Disney Theatrical announced that it will be staging a new stage musical version, based on the novel and film screenplay.

 In 2008, Toy Vault, Inc. announced it was working on a Princess Bride–based card game due for release in the second quarter of 2008.
 It also announced that it is working on a board game, the second ever produced for this movie, after a simple board game included with some VHS releases.

 Also in 2008, the production company Worldwide Biggies released a computer game, The Princess Bride Game.
 Several actors from the movie provided voices for their video game counterparts, including Mandy Patinkin as Inigo Montoya, Wallace Shawn as Vizzini, and Robin Wright as Buttercup.

 Sierra Online parodied the title of the novel in their computer game King's Quest VII: The Princeless Bride.

 In 2014, Game Salute licensed the tabletop game adaptation publishing rights to the Princess Bride; a series of board and card games were released later that year.

 In 2019, Toy Vault produced a Role Playing Game written by Steffan O'Sullivan.

 On September 13, 2020, the surviving members of the original cast participated in a live script reading that was a fundraiser for the Wisconsin Democratic Party.

 In 2021, BBC Radio 4 produced a two-part radio adaptation by Stephen Keyworth (referred to as "The Best Bits of the Good Parts Version"), with the first part broadcast on Christmas Day 2021 and the second on New Year's Day 2022.
 During the week of 26 December 2021, five mini-episodes, "Bitesize Backstories", dealing with the backstories of the book itself and four of the main characters "which can be enjoyed as stand-alone stories or to enhance [the listener's] experience of the drama", were also broadcast on BBC Radio 4.

+In 2023, Wizards of the Coast printed a Secret Lair drop featuring reworks of existing Magic: the Gathering cards as characters and situations from the film.